Chapter 15.465

 a.
 An approved ADU shall be registered with the City of SeaTac, the registration certificate shall be recorded and filed as a deed restriction with the King County Recorder, and a certificate of occupancy shall be issued by the SeaTac Building Official.

+b.
+Owners of legal ADUs, created prior to the adoption of this chapter under the requirements set forth in SMC 15.205.040, shall register their unit.

 c.
-Owners of legal ADUs, created prior to the adoption of this chapter under the requirements set forth in SMC 15.205.040, shall register their unit and file a signed affidavit of owner occupancy with the Department.

-d.
-Unless otherwise approved by the Director, ADU registration shall be cancelled as a result of an enforcement action due to violations of this chapter including: (1) unpermitted alteration of the ADU; (2) failure of owner to reside in either the primary or accessory dwelling unit; or (3) failure to maintain required off-street parking spaces.
+Unless otherwise approved by the Director, ADU registration shall be cancelled as a result of an enforcement action due to violations of the municipal code.

 1. General.